 - Engendering a critical attitude which enables one to understand, question, and hopefully improve the current conceptualizations.

-Aside from the intrinsic value of the study of philosophy and the intellectual enjoyment which one may receive from pursing philosophical studies, there are a number of pragmatic benefits which such studies generally engender:
+Aside from the intrinsic value of the study of philosophy and the intellectual enjoyment which one may receive from pursuing philosophical studies, there are a number of pragmatic benefits which such studies generally engender.

-- Critical thinking: it is not clear that critical thinking can be taught, but it is clear that this propensity can be enhanced through practice.
+It is not clear that critical thinking can be taught, but it is clear that this propensity can be enhanced through practice.
 Philosophy courses, of course, thrive on critical thinking and the study of philosophy generally hones one's critical faculties and enables one to think more critically.
 A major in philosophy should develop the capacity for critical thinking in at least three respects.
-One is the practice it affords in criticism—that is, thinking of counter-examples to questionable generalizations, drawing out the consequences entailed by a claim that reduce it to absurdity, and discerning defects in analogies that might otherwise pass unnoticed.
-Another is responsiveness to concrete cases; imagination is needed to give discriminating and illuminating phenomenological descriptions of experience, to appreciate the thinking expressed in a text or theory, and then to discern its limitations.
-A third is interpretation and theorizing.
-It takes constructive imagination to frame accounts of matters relating to explanation, freedom, justice, justification, meaning, necessity, obligation, truth and valuation, and to relate positions in one area of inquiry to those in another.
-(3)
+One is the practice it affords in criticism—that is, thinking of counter-examples to questionable generalizations, drawing out the consequences entailed by a claim that reduce it to

 Indeed, a survey of the GRE, LSAT, and GMAT tests showed that philosophy majors performed substantially better than the average (5% or more) on each of the tests surveyed.
 Not one of the other group of majors shows this consistent pattern—not even mathematics or the physical sciences, whose majors did exceptionally well in three of the four areas but did only marginally better than average on the verbal portion of the GRE.
 On the LSAT and GMAT tests (tests which few students would think to prepare for by studying Socrates and Kant), philosophy majors performed substantially better than majors in any other humanities field, better than all social science majors except economics, better than all natural science majors except mathematics, and better than all business and applied fields.
 On the verbal portion of the GRE, philosophy majors out-performed all other majors.
 On the quantitative portion of the GRE, philosophy majors alone among the humanities majors scored higher than average, and they did better than all social sciences except economics.
 (4)